 Until or unless Wisconsin enacts such changes, all drivers should know that while police have broad authority to make traffic stops, their power isn’t endless.
 If you have been charged with drunk driving, drug possession or another offense based on a traffic stop, it may be worth investigating whether the officer had a justifiable reason to pull you over.
 If not, you can petition the court to suppress any evidence gathered during the stop.

-For more information on how you can fight your criminal charges, contact our office to speak to an experienced criminal defense attorney today.
+For more information on how you can fight your DUI or DWI charges, contact our Madison, WI office to speak to an experienced DUI attorney today.